MigrateLib: a tool for end-to-end Python library migration: Phase 3: Evaluating

-\paragraph{\ref{rq:correctness}: Results} \autoref{tab:ablation-comparison} summarizes our results, while comparing the different migration steps.
-The table shows multiple metrics: the percentage of fully correct migrations is the proportion of migrations where all tests that passed before migration all pass after this migration step.
-Median correctness is the median correctness value across all evaluated migrations, where correctness is calculated according to Table~\ref{tab:correctness-example}.
-Number of migrations applied to is the number of migrations where this step was applicable to and got applied.
-For example, not all migrations require merging unchanged code or applying async transformations.
+\autoref{tab:ablation-comparison} summarizes the results of \ref{rq:correctness}, while comparing the different migration steps.
+The table shows multiple metrics: the percentage of fully correct migrations is the proportion of migrations with 100\% correctness.
+Median correctness is the median of correctness value across all evaluated migrations.
+Number of migrations applied to is the number of migrations where this step was applicable and thus got applied.
 Number of migrations improved shows the number of migrations where correctness improved in comparison to the previous step.
-Average improvement in correctness is calculated for those migrations where correctness improved. \autoref{fig:mig-correctness-violin} also shows the distribution of correctness of migrations after the each migration step.
+Average improvement in correctness is the mean of improvement for the migrations where correctness improved after a post-processing step.
+Note that the post-processing steps are applied only when the migrations are not fully correct and when that specific post-processing step is applicable.
+For example, as shown in \autoref{tab:ablation-comparison}, \mergeSkippedStep is applied to \MigMergeSkippedAppliedCount migrations, among which \MigMergeSkippedImprovedCount (\MigMergeSkippedImprovedPercent) migrations have improved correctness with an average improvement of \MigMergeSkippedMeanImprovement per migration.
+On the other hand, \asyncTransStep is applied to \MigAsyncTransformAppliedCount migrations, among which \MigAsyncTransformImprovedCount (\MigAsyncTransformImprovedPercent) migrations have improved correctness with an average improvement of \MigAsyncTransformMeanImprovement per migration.

-All three violins have concentrated values at 0\% and 100\%, indicating that most of the migrations either pass all tests or fail all tests.
-From this figure and \autoref{tab:ablation-comparison}, we see that the median correctness of migration increased from \MigLLMMigMedianCorrectness in the \llmmiground to \MigMergeSkippedMedianCorrectness after the \mergeSkippedStep, and further increased to \MigAsyncTransformMedianCorrectness after the \asyncTransStep.
-The distributions show that after post-processing, there are fewer migration with zero or low correctness, and more migrations with high correctness.
+The frequency curve chart in \autoref{fig:mig-correctness-violin} shows the distribution of correctness of migrations after each migration step.
+All three distributions have concentrated values at 0\% and 100\%, indicating that most of the migrations either fail all tests or pass all tests.
+We see that the median correctness of migration increased from \MigLLMMigMedianCorrectness in the \llmmiground to \MigMergeSkippedMedianCorrectness after the \mergeSkippedStep, and further increased to \MigAsyncTransformMedianCorrectness after the \asyncTransStep.
+Also note that the LLM-only has the highest value at 0\% correctness, which decreases after each post-processing step.
+Similarly, the value at 100\% correctness increases after each post-processing step.
+The distributions show that after post-processing, there are fewer migrations with zero or low correctness, and more migrations with high correctness.
 This indicates that the post-processing steps are effective in improving the correctness of migrations.